Robert Swan: International Antarctic Expeditions, 2003–2022

 The expeditions continue on a near-annual basis, with the most recent held in March 2022.

 On the 2018 International Antarctic Expedition Team Zayed (Mariam Al Qassimi, Rashed Al Zaabi and Winston Cowie) representing the Environment Agency - Abu Dhabi and Jane Goodall lit up the Antarctic sky with a solar light show, writing a message in solar lights to the world on climate change and plastic.
 The solar light show, with Swan and his son Barney present, inspired the award-winning documentary Zayed's Antarctic Lights.

-The 2022 International Antarctic Expedition was the largest yet and a collaboration between Swan's NGO '2041', adventure travel company the 'Explorers Passage', and Swan's son's Barney's NGO 'Climateforce'.
+The 2022 International Antarctic Expedition was the largest yet and a collaboration between Swan's NGO '2041' and Swan's son Barney's NGO 'Climateforce'.
 The expedition left from Ushuaia, South America, on board the vessel the 'Ocean Victory', with 177 participants from 37 countries in attendance.
 Winston Cowie was the Program Director of the 2022 International Antarctic Expedition.

 Climate Force Challenge (2017 to 2025)

 The goal of the Climate Force (CF) challenge is to reduce 360 million tonnes of CO_{2} before the year 2025.
 Working directly with businesses, communities, and students to promote sustainable development, Swan and his son Barney continue to manage expeditions as a platform to accelerate impact.